Vedenin/useful-java-links/README.md

 ### 6. Integration frameworks
 ### 7. Parser and web-crawling
 ### 8. Json

+*Libraries that simplify JSON processing.*

+* [Genson](http://owlike.github.io/genson/) - Powerful and easy to use Java to JSON conversion library.
+* [Gson](https://github.com/google/gson) - Serializes objects to JSON and vice versa.
+Good performance with on-the-fly usage.
+* [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON but has performance gains if you need to instantiate the library more often.
+* [LoganSquare](https://github.com/bluelinelabs/LoganSquare) - JSON parsing and serializing library based on Jackson's streaming API.
+Outpeforms GSON & Jackson's library.

 ### 9. CSV

 *Frameworks and libraries that simplify reading/writing CSV data.*